-We have always sought to balance stability within The Argus Group with a strategy for long-term sustainable growth, for the benefit of our customers, shareholders, staff and our community.
-This year, we are very proud to announce that our strategy is working.
-We have strengthened our current position, enabling us to accelerate our investment and growth plans for the future.
-Our strength today enables us to invest in a better tomorrow for all.
+We have always sought to balance stability within the Argus Group with a strategy for long-term sustainable growth, for the benefit of our customers, shareholders, staff and our community.
+We have built a solid foundation for The Argus Group, evolving to become a Digital Integrated Specialist, enabling us to better understand, provide and deliver for our clients, embracing initiatives in Health Reform and expanding globally.
+From this position of strength, we are able to move forward, with confidence and compassion.